Telenav/cactus/README.md

 ### Release Phase 2 - Publishing Documentation, Testing <a name = "phase-2"></a>&nbsp;

-This is the most intensive step of our build, because it involves generating javadoc and lexakai documentation into _assets checkouts_ that are part of our git submodule tree, which contain documentation served by Github Pages.
+This is the most intensive step of our build, because it involves generating Javadoc and [Lexakai](https://www.lexakai.org) documentation.
+The generated files are put into _assets repositories_ that are part of our git submodule tree, and these assets repositories are served by Github Pages.
+Lexakai links these assets into the `README.md` for each project.

-Additionally, it contains a few hacks, because we are using JDK 9's module system, but have a few application projects that use the `maven-shade-plugin` to create "fat jars" that do not contain a `module-info.class` - and Javadoc aggregation gets unfixably broken if you try to combine modular and non-modular javadoc - so we disable the shade plugin entirely here (it will be enabled when we build jars to deploy in phase 4).
+Additionally, it contains a few hacks, because we are using JDK 9's module system, but have a few application projects that use the `maven-shade-plugin` to create "fat jars" that do not contain a `module-info.class` - and Javadoc aggregation gets unfix-ably broken if we try to combine modular and non-modular javadoc - so we disable the shade plugin entirely here (it will be enabled when we build jars to deploy in phase 4).